-11. It appears that President Bashir has removed Ali Osman Taha from the Darfur file.
+11. President Bashir has reportedly removed Ali Osman Taha from the Darfur file.
 Bashir is now handling Darfur directly with Majzoub al Khalifa.
 The President has instructed Khalifa to negotiate a peace deal in Darfur.
 But he has given no specific instructions for what concessions should be made, leaving that to the discretion of Khalifa himself.
+The rivalry between Ali Osman and Khalifa has hampered progress towards peace in Darfur.
+The power struggle is not resolved and will continue to pose problems.